moon0326/artisan/README.md

 ## Laravel Artisan as a Package

-This package let you use the Laravel Artisan commands outside of the Laravel ecosystem.
+Laravel Artisan is not available as a composer package.
+This package makes it easy to use Laravel Artisan as a composer package.

 ## Installation
 1. Run ```composer require moon/artisan```